 - Facebook, Amazon, Youtube, Hulu all want a piece of the pie.
 Every single company is on the run to buy the exclusive rights on a popular show/series so customers have no choice but sign up with them.
 Prices increase, profitability decreases.

-- The Digital Piracy is almost impossible to be stopped.
+- Digital Piracy is almost impossible to be stopped.
 No matter the measures and laws, there is always going to be a website or platform that has some movies or episodes of series available for download.
-Netflix is losing billions of dollars every year, that desperately needs in order to fight the fierce competition.
+Netflix is losing billions of dollars every year, which desperately needs in order to fight the fierce competition.

 Netflix SWOT Analysis Conclusion:

 Netflix is still the biggest brand in the series/movie streaming sector.
 Despite the threats, people still trust the brand.
 Netflix can capitalize on this and address some of the concerns such as the pricing.
 They can offer more attractive pricing packages.
-If they focus on the huge opportunities that are available to them right now like the European market and the new technologies like the VR they can thrive.
+If they focus on the huge opportunities that are available to them right now like the European market and the new technologies like VR they can thrive.

 Netflix SWOT Analysis Template pdf: